LaurenceWarne/dotfiles/README.md

 ```

 You may want to change `module/adapter-network`/`interface` in `modules.ini`, and/or configure `modules-right` in `config-bottom.ini` to use `wired-network` instead of `adapter-network`.

+Also alter `height` in `config-top.ini` and `config-bottom.ini`, as there seems to be no way to set these based on the font size.

 # SSH